 - What native planting techniques can reduce the reccurence of buckthorn after removal?

 - How much shade is needed to prevent buckthorn from thriving?

 This work could change the way we think about buckthorn management, helping Minnesota land managers save significant time and money in their long-term restoration efforts.

-Cooperators include the Minnesota Department of Natural Resources, Friends of the Mississipi, St. Croix Watershed Research Station, and Stantec.
+Minnesota Department of Natural Resources (DNR), Friends of the Mississippi, St. Croix Watershed Research Station, Stantec

 - Using revegetation to suppress invasive plants in grasslands and forests (Journal of Applied Ecology, 2018)

 - "Battling buckthorn to restore natural resistance" Science Museum of Minnesota

 Invasive plants in Minnesota are “joining the locals”: A trait‐based analysis (Journal of Vegetation Science, 2018)

 A tale of two studies: Detection and attribution of the impacts of invasive plants in observational surveys (Journal of Applied Ecology, 2017)